 Are There Job Opportunities for Shipping, Receiving, and Traffic Clerks?

-In the United States, there were 681,400 jobs for Shipping, Receiving, or Traffic Clerk in 2016.
+There were about 681,400 jobs for Shipping, Receiving, or Traffic Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Shipping, Receiving, or Traffic Clerk.
-There will be an estimated 67,200 positions for Shipping, Receiving, or Traffic Clerk per year.
+The BLS estimates 67,200 yearly job openings in this field.